kimfetti/head_first_sql/README.md

 ## Who this Repository Is For

 This repository is indended for readers following along with the book.
-It contains chapter scripts and supporting resources for learning about SQL.
+It contains scripts for recreating the chapter datasets.

-The `.sql` files allow readers to recreate the book databases to work through examples and practice SQL by examining the data on their own machines.
+The `.sql` files allow readers to build the book’s datasets locally and practice SQL by working through the examples and exploring the data themselves.

 ## Repository Structure

-- [datasets/](/datasets) → Data files used throughout the book
+`├── README.md` <br>
+`└── datasets/` <br>
+`    ├── appendix_i/` <br>
+`    ├── chapter_01/` <br>
+`    └── chapter_05/` <br>

+Data files are organized by the chapter in which they are first introduced.
+All datasets can be found in the `datasets/` directory.

 ## Requirements